 - Feeder & Waterer ~ $80

-As I mentioned above, it is an up-front investment, but the long-term returns (for us) make it totally worth it.
+I know that seems like a lot and it is an investment, but the long-term returns make it totally worth it.
 Most of these chickens lay like 275 eggs a year, so that’s a lot of food back in your kitchen.
 Plus add in the entertaiment value, the self-sufficency, and the flavor of homegrown eggs and it really can’t be beat!

 So, what do you think?
 Are you ready to raise your own chickens?
 Do they seem worth the cost?
 Send us an email or leave a comment below!
 You can also let us know on our Facebook, Instagram, TikTok, Twitter, or Pinterest pages.